SK53/indicia-docs/site-building/iform/customising-page-functionality.rst

 Overridding the HTML templates used to output the input controls
 ----------------------------------------------------------------

-The data_entry_helper declares a global array of templates called
-$indicia_templates.
-To change any of the template values for an instance of a form, you can create a folder called templates in sites\all\modules\iform\client_helpers\prebuilt_forms\.
-In this folder, create a file called node.nid.php where nid is the node id of the form page.
-The file simply changes entries in the $indicia_templates array to suit.
+The data_entry_helper declares a global array of templates called $indicia_templates.
+To change any of the template values for an instance of a form, you need to create a PHP file in the correct place with the correct naming convention that simply changes the entries in ``$indicia_templates`` that you need to change.
 The following example shows template changes to remove the header above uploaded images as well as add some instructions to the upload button:

 .. code-block:: php